matiasagnolin/caravelo-test/README.md

 - Answering some technical questions
 - Code refactor exercise

 There is no time limit, nor a minimum number of answers to accomplish.
-As mentioned before, the aim is to get a feeling of your technical profile, and to be able to refer to the answers and your code in further discussions.
+As mentioned before, the aim is to get a feeling of your technical profile, and to be able to refer to your answers and code in further discussions.

 # Technical questions